 (GPS 35.157843, -82.998909)

 From Asheville, take US Highway 64 West toward Brevard and Lake Toxaway.
 Near Lake Toxaway turn right onto NC Highway 281 North for 8/10-mile to "Cold Mountain Road" on your left (just past Lake Toxaway Fire Station).
 Drive Cold Mountain Road about six miles up the mountain.
 It becomes gravel near the end.
 At a sharp left turn, a sign will indicate the Panthertown parking is just ahead.
 (56 miles from downtown Asheville)

 Directions: West Entrance (Salt Rock Gap)

-There are not facilities, ranger office or visitor center at Panthertown.
+There are no facilities, ranger offices or visitor centers at Panthertown.
 For questions, contact the Nantahala Ranger District in Franklin at 828-524-6441.

 Friends of Panthertown

 This hard-working volunteer group provides and raises funds for conservation projects in Panthertown Valley.
 They work in partnership with the U.S. Forest Service to conserve this outstanding natural resource while improving the quality and experience of recreational opportunities in Panthertown Valley.
-The have monthly work days, foster environmental stewardship through outreach and education, restore and maintain 30 miles of public non-motorized trails, construct trail-head facilities and repair bridges and existing structures, protect natural resources and monitor fragile ecosystems.
-Go to their web site.
+They have monthly work days, foster environmental stewardship through outreach and education, restore and maintain 30 miles of public non-motorized trails, construct trail-head facilities, repair bridges and existing structures, protect natural resources and monitor fragile ecosystems.
+Go to their website.